datapfranc/datapfranc.github.io-src/content/How-to-Do-DI_part2.md

 -- skipping a few other tables...
 ```

-Work_site_mapping table plays an important role in integration.
-We collect reviews associated to Work from multiple sites, but each have their own work identifier (`work_uid`).
-After finding these `work_uid` through a look-up of ISBN values, we store them and provide mapping with the Librarything's reference (`work_refid`).
-We also use this table to keep track of when reviews were last harvested for this site's Work.
+Library `Work_refid` is central to integration as many other elements (`work`, `reviews`..) are tied to Work using this identifier.
+Another important table for integration `Work_site_mapping`.
+As we collect reviews from different sites, each has their own work identifier (`work_uid`).
+We associate these identifiers to the Work through a ISBN look-up, and the mapping with the Librarything's reference (`work_refid`) is kept in this table.
+We also use it to manage reviews harvesting logistic (cf. `last_harvest_dts`).

-`Work_refid` is thus essential to our integration as many other elements (see above `work`, `reviews`..) are tied to Work using this reference identifier.

 ```sql
 create table integration.work_site_mapping(